User Guide (Latest)

 Text and CSV files

 The Qualification tool generates a set of log/CSV files in the output folder ${OUTPUT_FOLDER}/rapids_4_spark_qualification_output.
-The content of each file is summarized in the following two sections.
+The content of each file is summarized in the following sections.

 Application Report Summary